-While baby Fubao was born in South Korea this year, he doesn’t belong to the Korean zoo.
+While baby Fubao was born in South Korea this year, he’s not technically Korean.
 The Chinese government actually owns almost every giant panda in the world, and zoos across the world simply rent them.
 Panda loan costs run up to $1 million USD per year on 10-year “panda diplomacy” contracts, and foreign zoos must pay an additional $400,000 USD tax for any baby cubs born in their care.

-On top of that, the rules state that people with pets should not come into close contact with the pandas in order to further prevent the spread of disease.
-Back in 2015, several pandas died of canine distemper—a virus found in domestic dogs.
+On top of that, to further prevent the spread of disease, the rules state that people with pets should stay not come into close contract with the pandas.
+Back in 2015, several pandas died of canine distemper—a virus found in pet dogs.
 Since giant pandas are currently considered endangered, the Chinese government considers their welfare to be of the utmost importance.

-The fact that the BLACKPINK members were not professional caretakers were not the only cause for concern by the Chinese netizens.
-Most of the members are known to have multiple dogs and cats at home.
+Not only were the BLACKPINK members seen cuddling with Fubao without professional know-how, they’re also known to have several dogs and cats at home.
 As a result, an outcry erupted among Chinese netizens shortly after the 24/365 with BLACKPINK preview dropped on YouTube.
 One news post about the incident on Weibo garnered over 25 million video views, 800,000 likes, and 10,000 comments in around 15 hours.

-Commenters also pointed out that the members were wearing makeup and perfume and did not have gloves on at the time, further violating the strict care regarding the pandas.
+Commenters also pointed out that the members were wearing makeup and perfume and did not have gloves on at the time, further endangering the pandas.

 It’s BLACKPINK, the girl group that’s under the famous Chinese-insulting agency YG. [+54,000]